JessieCasey/Crypto-Front-End/README.md

 To know how to run it you can visit the following [link](https://github.com/JessieCasey/Crypto-Open-API) (https://github.com/JessieCasey/Crypto-Open-API)

-Then you can open the `Front-end` in your favorite IDE and type in the terminal the following command `npm install` & `npm start`.
+Then you can open the `Front-end` part in your favorite IDE and type in the terminal the following command `npm install` & `npm start`.

 ### Congratulations